 Make sure that your salespeople are using a buyer-focused selling process with each prospect or customer they interact with, and coach them to build rapport based on the person’s individual communication style.

 IMPACT Selling teaches salespeople a straight-forward, easy-to-apply selling process that can be used to sell nearly any product or service, in a wide range of selling situations.
-The system is now available in an online learning format—putting award-winning sales effectiveness techniques right at your seller’s fingertips.
 Learn more.